Minji M Kang, MPH

 - Wu, J.P., Damschroder, L.J., Fetters, M.D., Zikmund-Fisher, B.J., Crabtree, B.F., Hudson, S.V., Ruffin, M.T., Fucinari, J., Kang, M., Taichman S.L., Creswell, J.W.
 (2018) “A web-based decision tool to improve contraceptive counseling for women with chronic medical conditions in primary care: Protocol for a mixed methods implementation study.”
 JMIR Research Protocols, 7(4): e107. doi:10.2196/resprot.9249.

 - Huo, D., Kang, M., Saulsberry, L., Hasan, Y. (2019) “Has hypofractionated whole breast radiation therapy become standard of care in the United States?
 An updated report from National Cancer Database”.
-Poster accepted and presented at the 2019 San Antonio Breast Cancer Symposium, San Antonio, TX.
+Poster presented at the 2019 San Antonio Breast Cancer Symposium, San Antonio, TX.